KnightOS/knightos.org/contributing/index.md

 contribute to established projects, you can either find something you want to work on and simply get started, or check out "[What can I do for KnightOS?](/contributing/what-can-i-do.html)" if you can't decide.

+When you're ready to get started, head over to our [contributor guidelines](/contributing/guidelines.html) for a little direction.